 We can produce a wave with a vibration through a mouthpiece, vocal chords, or by striking a drum or piano key.
-Then, our wave must vibrate through an instrument's body, our throat, down a piano string, or into a percussive instrument.
+Our wave then vibrates through an instrument's tube, our throat, a piano string, or a percussive instrument.

-If these instruments are shorter or thinner, the wave raises in pitch.
+If these instruments are shorter and/or thinner, the wave raises in pitch.
 Similarly, if they lengthen and/or widen, the pitch is lower.
 The wave has either more or less space/distance to reverberate.

 "...we learn to control any physical dimensions a wave travels along."

-The pitch of a sound wave has a time length, or Duration that we may control to create rhythm.
+The pitch of a sound wave has a time length, or Duration that we control to create rhythm.
 A sound wave begins its path until it we stop it.
 We train our mouth and fingers when to activate or deactivate, at the precise moment.

 Basically, sound waves emerge through vibration and depth.
 Although we can't see a sound wave, we can hear and feel it.
 Higher tones are more noticeable, and lower tones vibrate whatever they hit.

 Each wave's time duration may be the same, but the energy to maintain them varies.
 Lower waves are less compressed and need more energy to keep their duration active.
-So, we must blow/breathe harder to support a lower note's pitch, throughout its duration.
+So, we blow/breathe harder to support a lower note's pitch, throughout its duration.